FrogletApps/IoT-Doorbell/README.md

 # IoT Doorbell

-This project contains for an internet connected doorbell using a Raspberry Pi and a BBC Microbit
+This project contains the code needed for creating an internet connected doorbell using a Raspberry Pi and a BBC Microbit